 However, if you only need to engrave on one side of a travel mug, you can.
 All you need are some scraps of wood to hold the bottle or mug in place and use the curved surface engraving setting.

-Automatic conveyer feeder
+Automatic conveyor feeder

 I haven’t set up my conveyor yet, because I want to learn how to use it properly before starting any large projects.
 However, I have many ideas for using it.
 This conveyor feeder can cut or engrave materials and projects up to 118 inches long, 19.6 inches wide, and 14 mm thick.
 Just think of all the cool projects you could make with it!
-(Photo curtesy of xTool)
+(Photo courtesy of xTool)

 Air Purifier

 When I initially agreed to review this machine, I intended to keep it in my craft room with the exhaust pipe directed out the window.
-However, upon arrival, I realized that the machine was larger than I had anticipated.
+However, upon arrival, I realised that the machine was larger than I had anticipated.
 Consequently, I had to place it outside in my workshop.
-I found an adjustable bed on marketplace which worked perfectly.
+I found an adjustable bed on the marketplace which worked perfectly.
 I can now move the machine around with ease when not in use.

 The problem I encountered outside was that I had no window in my workshop, so I just directed the exhaust pipe outside the door.
 Unfortunately, when a gust of wind came along, all the smoke blew back into my workshop.

-My final conclusion
+My conclusion

 Pros

-• 55W of laser power
+- 55W of laser power

-• Fast engraving and cutting
+- Fast engraving and cutting

-• Sturdy quality machine with great safety features
+- Sturdy quality machine with great safety features

-• built-in cooling and air assist
+- built-in cooling and air assist

-• Easy-to-use software
+- Easy-to-use software

-• Curved engraving
+- Curved engraving

-• Superior cutting and engraving
+- Superior cutting and engraving

-• With this being my first time using a laser, I have been able to make some great projects in 2 weeks of practice.
+- With this being my first time using a laser, I have been able to make some great projects in 2 weeks of practice.

 Cons

-• The machine requires cleaning every 2-4 hours of use.
+- The machine requires cleaning every 2-4 hours of use.

-• It’s worth noting that the machine requires a dedicated space due to its size
+- It’s worth noting that the machine requires a dedicated space due to its size

-• The price may be a concern for beginners looking to start a laser business compared to entry-level lasers, but it’s worth the investment.
+- The price may be a concern for beginners looking to start a laser business compared to entry-level lasers, but it’s worth the investment.

-• Despite being vented, there may still be a slight smell associated with the machine, which could be problematic if you plan to use it in your home.
+- Despite being vented, there may still be a slight smell associated with the machine, which could be problematic if you plan to use it in your home.

-• There is no processing time shown before you start a project.
+- There is no processing time shown before you start a project.

 6 Comments